mcoblenz/mcoblenz-web/_pages/projects.md

 nav: true
 ---

+<a href="https://crates.io/crates/bronze_gc">Bronze</a> is a prototype garbage collector for Rust.
+The design and evaluation of Bronze are described in a <a href="https://arxiv.org/abs/2110.01098">paper</a>.
+In an experiment, I found that Bronze users completed a programming task that required complex aliasing in <em>a third</em> as much time as people using standard Rust (without Bronze).

 <a href="http://www.obsidian-lang.com">Obsidian</a> is a new programming language for blockchain smart contracts.
 I used user-centered design to integrate strong static safety features while maintaining usability.

 <a href="http://glacier.coblenz.us">Glacier</a> is an extension to Java that supports transitive class immutability.
 I <a href="https://ieeexplore.ieee.org/abstract/document/7985688/">showed</a> that Glacier can be used easily by Java programmers to detect accidental mutation of immutable structures.